Sexworkers' Critique of Swedish Prostitution Policy

 themselves are opposed to the Sex Purchase Ban, or that the ban itself has not

-been effective, have been criticized as ‘biased’ by abolitionists and
+been effective, have been criticised as ‘biased’ by abolitionists and

 proponents of the ban.
 Their claim is based on a view that the